sonamanukyan92/runkeeper_fitness_data_analysis/README.md

 # runkeeper_fitness_data_analysis
 Runkeeper Fitness Data Analysis.
-This analysis has been done using the Datacamp platform.
+The analysis has been done using the Datacamp platform.